erirosv/Master-Thesis-Open/README.md

 amount of rows.
 All the data is open sourced.

 ## Structure of the thesis
 The structure is the classic one.
-It starts with
+An overview of the structure:
+1. Introduction
+2. Theory
+3. Methods
+4. Results
+5. Conclusion

 ## Data
 The table does not show all the colums.